 Florida’s History of Motorcycle Accidents

 Did you know that Florida is actually the national leader when it comes to motorcycle accidents?
 The current lack of helmet laws is often blamed for these issues.
-There is a sizable amount of confusion and discord when it comes to these laws and some believe that Florida is lagging behind the rest of the nation as a result of these issues.
+There is a sizable amount of confusion and discord when it comes to these laws and some believe that Florida is lagging behind the rest of the nation as a result.

 How To Remain Safe While Riding

-Florida residents who would like to take their hog out for a spin are able to avoid calamities by taking certain precautions.
+Florida residents who would like to take their bike out for a spin are able to avoid calamities by taking certain precautions.
 For starters, you will need to wear a helmet.
-There are no exceptions and even if an accident takes place through no fault of your own, your legal recourse is often limited when you do not take the time to wear a helmet.
+There are no exceptions, and even if an accident takes place through no fault of your own, your legal recourse is often limited when you do not take the time to wear a helmet.